 Physicians, researchers, nurses, nurse practitioners, neuropsychologists, physician assistants, residential care and nursing home administrators, social workers and pharmacists.

 The Shiley-Marcos Alzheimer’s Disease Research Center (ADRC) was established in 1984 as one of the original five Alzheimer’s Disease Centers supported by the National Institute on Aging, a branch of the National Institutes of Health.

 Under the direction of Robert Katzman, MD, a number of scientists and scholars renowned for their work in Alzheimer’s disease and aging assembled at UCSD to conduct investigations into the etiology and effects of this devastating disease.
 Working with multiple facilities around the country, our clinicians and basic researchers have been instrumental in helping the scientific community understand the clinical presentation and the basic biology of the disease.
 Our clinical studies have also uncovered information that has led to the development of therapies that help slow the progression of the disease and, in some cases, improve memory.

 The center’s clinical research program enrolls both people with Alzheimer’s disease and related dementias, as well as control subjects.
 Since its inception, more than 2,000 volunteers have participated in our research studies, including more than 300 participants in our Hispanic program.

 UC San Diego School of Medicine, Continuing Medical Education• 2251 San Diego Ave., A-160 San Diego, CA 92110-2981

 Phone: (619) 543-7602• Toll-Free: (888) 229-6263• Fax: (619) 543-7610•E-mail: email@example.com•Website: cme.ucsd.edu

 Content is subject to change without notice.
 Please refer to the activity website for the most current information.

-Official Web Site of the University of California, San Diego.
-Copyright ©2011 Regents of the University of California.
+Official website of the University of California, San Diego.
+Copyright ©2014 Regents of the University of California.
 All rights reserved.